Ripley

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Ripley has 15 active public transport stops, all of which are bus stops.
-These stops are served by a single route, offering a total of 152 weekly passenger trips.
-The accessibility of these services is limited, with residents on average located 809 meters from the nearest stop.
+These stops are served by one route in total, offering 152 weekly passenger trips combined.
+Transport accessibility is limited, with residents typically living 809 meters away from the nearest stop.
+Most residents commute outwards due to Ripley's residential nature.
+Cars remain the dominant transport mode at 94%.
+On average, there are 1.6 vehicles per dwelling, higher than the regional average.

 Frequently Asked Questions - Transport